balbuf/composer-wp/README.md

 #### WordPress Core

-Wordpress core releases use `wordpress` as both the vendor and slug:
+WordPress core releases use `wordpress` as both the vendor and slug:

 ```
 $ composer require wordpress/wordpress